Koh Poh Koon: Political career

 Koh entered politics in January 2013 when he contested as the People's Action Party (PAP) candidate in a by-election in Punggol East SMC triggered by the resignation of its Member of Parliament, Michael Palmer, after it was revealed that he had an extra-marital affair.
-He contested against candidates from three other parties: Workers' Party's Lee Li Lian; Reform Party's Kenneth Jeyaretnam; and Singapore Democratic Alliance's Desmond Lim.
+He contested against candidates from three other parties: Workers' Party's (WP) Lee Li Lian; Reform Party's Kenneth Jeyaretnam; and Singapore Democratic Alliance's Desmond Lim.
 The by-election ended with Koh garnering 43.37% of the vote and losing to Lee, who won with 54.5% of the vote.

 During the campaigning, Koh had called himself "kaki lang" ("one of us" in Teochew) and "son of Punggol".
 When reporters asked him about his family's ownership of two cars, he had said, "everybody has a car, we have two...
 We are professionals, we need to travel."
 His words were perceived as a blunder and reeking of elitism.
 After losing the election, he admitted that he had misspoken, saying, "It's not logical, even an idiot wouldn't say that.
 So it was partly my fault."

-In the 2015 general election, Koh joined the six-member PAP team contesting in Ang Mo Kio GRC Following the results of the election, Koh was elected into Parliament when the six-member PAP team won and clinched 78.64% or 135,115 of the electorate's valid votes in the constituency. and they won with 78.64% of the vote against the Reform Party.
+In the 2015 general election, Koh joined the six-member PAP team contesting in Ang Mo Kio GRC against the Reform Party.
+Following the results of the election, Koh was elected into Parliament when the six-member PAP team won and clinched 78.64% or 135,115 of the electorate's valid votes in the constituency.
 Koh thus became a Member of Parliament representing the Yio Chu Kang ward of Ang Mo Kio GRC.